Stenanthemum coronatum: Description

 Stenanthemum coronatum is a prostrate shrub that typically grows to 2–5 cm high and 15 cm wide, its young stems sparsely covered with star-shaped hairs.
-Its leaves are broadly egg-shaped with the narrower end toards the base, 4–5 mm long and 3–4 mm wide on a petiole 1.0–1.5 mm long, with narrowly triangular stipules 2.0–3.5 mm long and fused together.
+Its leaves are broadly egg-shaped with the narrower end towards the base, 4–5 mm long and 3–4 mm wide on a petiole 1.0–1.5 mm long, with narrowly triangular stipules 2.0–3.5 mm long and fused together.
 There is a deep notch at the tip of the leaves with a sharp point on each side of the notch.
 The flowers are creamy-white and densely covered with shaggy white hairs, the floral tube about 3 mm long and 1.0–1.2 mm wide, the sepals 1.2–1.6 mm long and the petals about 0.8 mm long.
 Flowering occurs from September to November, and the fruit is 2.0–2.3 mm long.